 Besides, what is more romantic than having your lover potentially save your life once a month?
 According to the National Cancer Institute when breast cancer is detected in the early localized stage the five year survival rate is 98%.

-It’s as simple as downloading Keep A Breast’s new app that walks you through the steps of a self-check- Add Love Oil as needed.
-If you’re feeling adventurous, there’s even some Kamasutra positions out there designed with cancer screening in mind.
-Sexy.
+It’s as simple as downloading Keep A Breast’s new app that walks you through the steps of a self-check.
+We certainly recommend adding one of our three Love Oils or other oils as needed.
+If you’re feeling adventurous, there are even some Kamasutra positions out there designed with cancer screening in mind.
+Sexy!

 If you’re not convinced yet, see it as an opportunity to deepen a connection with your partner.
 Having a support system is key in the event of a diagnosis, but this preventative measure shows commitment to your loved one regardless.
 Even something as clinical as a breast check can be made intimate by a supportive partner.
 Incorporating a bit more healthy intimacy in your daily routine never hurt anyone, in this case it could save a life.